Wilfrida-Were/website/_posts/2024-06-11-LeveragingAIToolsforYourDatascienceJourney.md

 Balancing a full-time job or your studies with this new path can stretch your timeline.
 That's exactly where I found myself.
 Thankfully, discovering the power of AI tools was a game-changer.
 They helped me leverage my existing knowledge and provided valuable guidance to move forward.

-So this my guide on how to use AI tools to be more effective and efficient.
+So this is my guide on how to use AI tools to be more effective and efficient.

 ## Table of Contents